Measuring and mitigating overreliance to build human-compatible AI: Risks from overreliance on LLMs

-\paragraph{Long-term: overreliance leading to dependency} As users depend on AI systems to do their thinking, they risk losing both skills and motivation for independent problem-solving~\cite{gerlich2025human}, potentially creating a negative feedback loop of diminishing ability to calibrate appropriate trust~\cite{chan2023harms}.While overreliance involves foregoing judgment in favor of AI outputs, extended use can lead to \textit{overdependence} — using AI more frequently than necessary and substituting algorithmic processes for personal judgment, learning, and autonomy.
-This combination creates conditions for \textit{deskilling}, a risk documented across domains including general problem-solving capacity \cite{zhai2024effects}, civic engagement \cite{kudina2024large}, and healthcare practice \cite{choudhury2024large}.
-Another critical domain where long-term deskilling caused by overreliance may have adverse effects is emotional overreliance or dependence on AI systems.
-Unlike task-based overreliance, this involves users developing inappropriate attachments to or reliance on LLMs for emotional support, companionship, or relationship simulation, potentially displacing human connections \citep{manzini2024code, earp2025relational}.
-This raises concerns about loneliness, self-esteem, loss of autonomy, and non-normative behavior, especially in vulnerable populations \cite{malfacini2025impacts}.
+\paragraph{Long-term: overreliance leading to dependency} As users depend on AI systems to do their thinking, they risk losing both skills and motivation for independent problem-solving~\cite{gerlich2025human}, potentially creating a negative feedback loop of diminishing ability to calibrate appropriate trust~\cite{chan2023harms}.
+While overreliance describes instance-level failures of judgment, extended use of AI for tasks one could do oneself can produce overdependence, which is a pattern of substituting algorithmic processes for personal judgment, learning, and autonomy.
+The two can co-occur and reinforce each other, but each can also arise independently.
+Both can drive deskilling, a risk documented across domains including general problem-solving capacity \cite{zhai2024effects}, civic engagement \cite{kudina2024large}, and healthcare practice \cite{choudhury2024large}.
+Another critical domain is emotional overdependence on AI systems.
+Unlike task-based overreliance, this involves users developing inappropriate attachments to LLMs for emotional support, companionship, or relationship simulation, potentially displacing human connections \citep{ibrahim2026sycophantic, earp2025relational}.
+One can argue that narrow deskilling, such as losing mental arithmetic speed due to calculators, is less concerning because the tool is highly reliable, the skill is well-scoped, and the stakes of errors are typically low.
+LLMs, however, risk inducing \textit{broad} deskilling across interconnected cognitive capacities (e.g., critical reasoning, writing, judgment, and emotional processing).
+This is qualitatively different, first, because LLMs are not yet reliably correct across these domains, meaning the safety net that justifies narrow deskilling is absent.
+Second, these capacities are foundational.
+Degradation in critical thinking, for instance, may affect not just LLM-assisted tasks, but one's ability to evaluate information and make decisions more generally.